Jorkoh/TransporteZaragozaKT/README.md

 * [Lottie](https://airbnb.design/lottie/), After Effects animations rendered natively.
 * [ShapeShifter](https://github.com/alexjlockwood/ShapeShifter), Animated Vector Drawable animations.

+\* <sub>The app itself is 100% Kotlin code.
+Some of the modified open source libraries included as local modules are written in Java.</sub>
 ## Features

 A few of the things you can do with Transporte Zaragoza: